 How do you book cheap train tickets in the UK?

 UK rail fares operate on a dynamic pricing system where booking 12 weeks in advance consistently produces the cheapest fares.
 A London to Manchester journey costs £15–25 booked in advance versus £140–180 walk-up on the same day.
-The key strategies: book at exactly 12 weeks (when advance fares are first released, often at midnight), use split ticketing (buying two tickets covering the same journey via an intermediate station can halve the price — tools like Splitticketing.com show the savings), and buy a Railcard (£30 for 16–25 Railcard, Senior Railcard, or Two Together Railcard = 1/3 off most fares, breaking even after 2–3 journeys).
+The key strategies: book at exactly 12 weeks (when advance fares are first released, often at midnight), use split ticketing (buying two tickets covering the same journey via an intermediate station can halve the price — tools like TrainSplit calculate the savings automatically), and buy a Railcard (£35 for 16–25 Railcard, Senior Railcard, or Two Together Railcard = 1/3 off most fares, breaking even after 2–3 journeys).
 Trainline, National Rail, and individual operator websites all sell tickets; prices are identical so use whichever is most convenient.

 How do coaches compare to trains for budget UK travel?

 National Express, FlixBus, and Megabus offer dramatically cheaper intercity travel than rail at the cost of longer journey times.
-Megabus regularly sells seats for £1–5 booked in advance (plus 50p booking fee) on routes including London to Edinburgh, London to Manchester, and London to Bristol — the same journeys cost £30–80 by train even with advance booking.
-National Express covers 1,000+ UK destinations including many not served by rail, and their Coachcard (£10/year) gives 1/3 off most fares.
+Megabus regularly sells seats from £8 booked in advance (plus a £1 booking fee) on routes including London to Edinburgh, London to Manchester, and London to Bristol, with occasional sale fares as low as £1 — the same journeys cost £30–80 by train even with advance booking.
+National Express covers hundreds of UK towns and cities including many not served by rail, and its Coachcard (£30/year for the Young Persons or Senior version) gives 1/3 off most fares.
 FlixBus has expanded rapidly across the UK since 2022.
-Journey times are roughly double rail (London to Edinburgh is 5 hours by coach versus 4.5 hours by train), but overnight coaches eliminate accommodation costs for longer distances.
+Journey times are roughly double rail (London to Edinburgh is around 9 hours by coach versus 4.5 hours by train), but overnight coaches eliminate accommodation costs for longer distances.

 What are the best budget accommodation options in the UK?